- Housing and Residence Life Home

 Step One: Let Us Know You Are Coming!

 Making appropriate advanced reservations is critical to a smooth arrival.

 - Confirm the student’s intent to attend by completing a housing contract (required for those students who must live on campus)

-- Housing contracts should be completed by clicking the "Apply Online" button on the left of the screen.
+- Housing contracts should be completed by clicking the 'Applications' tab on the screen.